-Besides these 20 Safety Protocols, RedCliff has established and Incident Review Committee, or IRC, and Risk Management Bonuses – RMB.
+Besides these twenty Safety Protocols, RedCliff has established an Incident Review Committee, or IRC.

-The IRC was formed almost a decade ago to review and manage risks on a weekly basis.
-Every seven days this committee of veteran field and administrative personnel examine the cause, severity, and possible prevention of any incident.
+A decade ago the IRC formed.
+They review and manage risks on a weekly basis.
+Also, every seven days this committee of veteran field and administrative personnel examine the cause, severity, and possible prevention of any incident.

 If an incident is determined to have been preventable, the IRC determines the best course of action to prevent similar incidents.
 These actions could include retraining, policy changes, disciplinary actions, or termination from program.